pronob29/gdmr/README.md

 ## Credit and Acknowledgements

 This project was developed as part of a PhD research project by **Pronob Kumar Barman**.
 The repository for this project is maintained on GitHub at **[pronob29/gDMR](https://github.com/pronob29/gdmr)**.
+This project builds upon the original implementation of Dirichlet Multinomial Regression (DMR) developed by mpkato.
+We extend their codebase to introduce group-specific modeling capabilities and graph-based user representations.

+🔗 Original DMR GitHub Repository: https://github.com/mpkato/dmr

+We sincerely thank the original authors for making their implementation publicly available and serving as the foundational basis for our extensions.

 ## Installation